 David Ayer plays around with the Suicide Squad line-up.
 There is Rick Flag and Amanda Waller, of course.
 We have Deadshot, originally a minor Batman villain who gained his fame as one of the mainstays of Suicide Squad.
 Deadshot had previously made live-action appearances in episodes of Smallville and Arrow, played by Bradley Striker and Michael Rowe respectively, as well as the animated film Batman: Gotham Knight (2008).
 Captain Boomerang is one of the few members of the Squad who is not Batman villain but originally appeared as a nemesis of The Flash.
 There are also two comic-book versions of Captain Boomerang – Digger Harkness, the one the film goes with who in comic-book continuity was later killed and the role inherited by his son Owen.
 Boomerang had previously appeared in an episode of Arrow played by Nick Tarabay.
 Diablo (or more commonly El Diablo) started out in 1970 in All-Star Western where he was a Caucasian named Lazarus Lane who was resurrected with a Native American spirit to become a vigilante.
 A new version was created in 1988 as Rafael Sandoval who becomes possessed by an Aztec spirit.
 Created in 1966, Enchantress started out as a Supergirl nemesis – an artist who became possessed after going to a costume party in a castle.
 She fought various heroes before becoming a mainstay of Suicide Squad.
 Katana was a Batman nemesis/ally first appearing in 1983 and becoming a member of the superhero team The Outsiders (although has never actually joined the comic-book Suicide Squad).
 Slipknot started as a Firestorm villain in 1984 but gained his greater fame as a Suicide Squad member.
 Killer Croc has been a regular Batman villain since 1983 where he is always characterised as a human with a condition that makes him seem reptilian (to more or lesser degrees depending on the artist).
 He has made numerous animated appearances in Batman (1992-4), The Batman (2004-8) and Batman: The Brave and the Bold (2008-11), as well as Batman: Gotham Knight.
 He has not appeared in live-action before and is not a member of the comic-book Suicide Squad.

 The one oddity among these is Harley Quinn who is a character that has also not appeared in the comic-book Suicide Squad and in fact did not even have her origins in comics.
 She was originally created as a character on the animated Batman (1992-4) tv series to act as a foil and girlfriend to The Joker.
 The response to her was such that she was quickly incorporated as a regular in Batman comic-book canon and even gained her own title from 2001.
-She did previously appear in live-action in Birds of Prey (2002) played by Mia Sara.
-Shortly after the audience response to the character here, she was also spun out in her own animated film Batman and Harley Quinn (2017).
+She did previously appear in live-action in Birds of Prey (2002-3) played by Mia Sara.
+Shortly after the audience response to the character here, she was also spun out in the live-action Birds of Prey and the Fantabulous Emancipation of One Harley Quinn (2020), a girl-gang version of this starring Margot Robbie, her own animated film Batman and Harley Quinn (2017) and the animated tv series Harley Quinn (2019- ).

 Suicide Squad was the sixth directorial outing for David Ayer.
 Ayer started in the industry as a screenwriter, gaining a name with his scripts for U-571 (2000), The Fast and the Furious (2001), Training Day (2001) and S.W.A.T.
 (2003).
 Ayer made his directing/writing debut with Harsh Times (2005), followed by Street Kings (2008), End of Watch (2012), Sabotage (2014) and the war film Fury (2014).
 The majority of these are gritty crime dramas.